25 Amazing Navy Pier Chicago Attractions and Things To Do

 What is Navy Pier known for?

 Navy Pier is known for its Centennial Wheel, the Chicago Children’s Museum, and Chicago Shakespeare Theater.
-It’s also the site of several popular events and there are free fireworks shows during the summer.
+It’s also the site of several popular events and there are free fireworks shows nearly year-round.

 Is Chicago Navy Pier worth it?